 The Breastfeeding Network (BfN) A charity which trains peer supporters and breastfeeding supporters who work in locations nationwide.
 It also provides breastfeeding factsheets and runs the Drugs in Breastmilk Information Service, providing evidence based information on the safety of drugs in lactation via email and a dedicated Facebook page.
 Support options are listed here.

-La Leche League (LLLGB) A charity providing breastfeeding support via telephone, online, and through a network of local support groups.
+La Leche League (LLLGB) A charity providing breastfeeding support from trained breastfeeding counsellors (known as LLL Leaders) via telephone (including a national helpline), online, and through a network of local support groups.
 LLLGB also provides extensive information on breastfeeding problems.
 Support options are listed here.

 The NCT A charity which trains peer supporters and breastfeeding counsellors, runs antenatal and postnatal classes and provides information on a range of maternity and parenting issues, including infant feeding.
 Support options are listed here and include the Baby Café network.